GROW (series): Reception

 Despite their simplicity, the GROW games have received largely favorable reviews.
 PC Gamer's Jaz McDougall described the spare cartoon visuals as productive of a surreal playing experience and suggested that some of the more complex titles in the series could benefit from group playing by multiple players.
 Rock, Paper, Shotgun's Alec Meer describes the series as "endearing" and "dreamlike", while The Guardian's Naomi Alderman described them as "enchanting", "whimsical" and child-friendly.
-Indiegames.com writer, Michael Rose, noted that GROW games make the player "feel all good inside", and described the experience of playing GROW as akin to "pressing buttons on an exhibit in a museum ... to watch the world evolve."
+Indiegames.com writer Michael Rose noted that GROW games make the player "feel all good inside" and described the experience of playing GROW as akin to "pressing buttons on an exhibit in a museum ... to watch the world evolve."
 GameSetWatch's Eric Caoili has emphasized On's use of humor to reward players who are making progress even when just exploring.
 The regularity of On's releases has also drawn praise from reviewers like the New York Times Charles Herold.
-Industry insiders including game developers, Dave Grossman and Spry Fox have also praised the series.
+Industry insiders including game developers Dave Grossman and Spry Fox have also praised the series.

-Criticism has mostly been restricted to the claim that the gameplay is largely formulaic between different titles, however reviewers have noted that games like GROW Cannon and GROW RPG have been able to provide sufficient variation to keep the series interesting.Meer, Alec.
+Criticism has mostly been restricted to the claim that the gameplay is largely formulaic between different titles, though reviewers have noted that games like GROW Cannon and GROW RPG have been able to provide sufficient variation to keep the series interesting.Meer, Alec.
 Tower Of Grow.
 Rock, Paper, Shotgun.
 28 January 2009.
 The A.V.
 Club's Gameological Society has also criticized the games in terms of their replay value, stating "[t]he Grow games weren't much fun to play more than once."